Skip to main content

 11 mentions Positive Neutral Negative

-Overall, the game's replayability is generally considered low, with many reviewers noting its streamlined story progression and short playtime of around three hours.
-While some collectibles and achievements offer minimal incentive for replay, the presence of game-breaking bugs and inconsistent mechanics further detracts from the experience.
-A few players express a desire to revisit the world, but this is not enough to significantly enhance replay value.
+Overall, the game's replayability is generally viewed as low, with many reviewers noting its streamlined story progression and short playtime of around three hours.
+While some players may find value in collectibles and achievements, the presence of game-breaking bugs and inconsistent mechanics detracts from the experience, leading to a consensus that it lacks substantial replay value.

 • “For those wanting more, there are collectibles and achievements as well, so that provides some honest replay value for those who want to achieve 100%.”